- ONLINE LIBRARY

-A bond issue for a new library building was placed before the voters in May 2000, and passed by 89 percent.
+A bond issue for a new library building was placed before the voters in May 2000 and passed with 89 percent support.
 Public meetings were held to determine what the citizens wanted in the new library building.
 Ground was broken in September 2001, and construction began in the spring of 2002.
 The $2 million building cost was covered by the city bond issue.
 Through gifts and grants, the Waukee Public Library Foundation raised another $200,000 for furnishings, fixtures, and equipment.

-The building, located on Warrior Lane, officially opened on March 3, 2003.
+The building, located on Warrior Lane, officially opened March 3, 2003.
 The Waukee Public Library was nearly 14,000 square feet.
-It was designed to have a 12,000 square foot addition on the north side for shelving, meeting rooms and a story time room as the city grows.
 The building architects were FEH Associates.

 Linda Mack retired in February 2009 after 17 years of constant change and growth.
-Also in 2009, the Hal Manders’ Museum was opened as an addition to the library.
-The museum houses a collection of memorabilia related to Manders, a Waukee native who played professional baseball for the Detroit Tigers during the 1940s.
+Also in 2009, the Hal Manders’ Museum opened as an addition to the library.
+The museum houses a collection of memorabilia related to Manders, a Waukee native who played professional baseball for the Detroit Tigers and Chicago Cubs during the 1940s.
 Maryann Mori, Erik Surber, and Jacob Speer served as library directors between 2009 and 2014.
-In October 2014, Kristine Larson became the library director.
+In October 2014, Kristine Larson was hired as library director.

 An iconic piece of art was installed at the library in October 2015 and dedicated in May of 2016.
 John Brommel's American Gothic -derived & Iowa - Past and Present - Living Fence was relocated to the library from the Krause property on University Avenue.

-Currently, the library owns more than 40,000 print items in its collection and has fifteen full time/part time employees.
-The library also has 10 public computers, printing and faxing services 62 hours per week.
+Currently, the library owns more than 40,000 print items in its collection and has seventeen full time and part time employees.
+The library also has 7 public computers, and printing and faxing services available 62 hours per week.
 The library offers numerous storytimes, children and teen programs as well as a wide variety of adult programming.
 The library also offers e-books and a vast array of online resources for learning and researching.